-As a consultant he has worked with Research Planning

-Consultants of Austin, Battelle-Columbus Laboratories, the U.S.

-Army Construction Engineering Research Laboratory and the South and Air Force, he helped develop an Air Force guide for environmental planning and analysis.
+As a consultant he has worked with Research Planning Consultants of Austin, Battelle-Columbus Laboratories, the U.S. Army Construction Engineering Research Laboratory and the South Plains Association of Governments.
+Working with the U.S. Army and Air Force, he helped develop an Air Force guide for environmental planning and analysis.